petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 then compile a paper with LaTeX, all within the scope of a single project.

-What we need is a project format and manager that allows different environment types, e.g., Python, Docker, R, Julia, or even MATLAB, to be used for different parts of the workflow,
+Instead of locking users in to a single ecosystem, there should be a project format and manager that allows different environment types, e.g., Python, Docker, R, Julia, or even MATLAB, to be used for different parts of the workflow,